intelliguy/intelliguy.github.com/README.md

 - (translate) kubernetes operators

 ## Lecture
+- introduction to prometheus and TACO lma at korea kubernetes user group
-- introduction to cloud at hanwa, lamda
+- introduction to cloud at Hanwa, Pamz system
 - introduction to programming with java at kaist

 ## Groceries